Records Retention and Management

 - Web (Thin) Client - this is a web application that can be used by those on a Macintosh system as well as those on Windows.
 It supports several current browsers including IE, Edge, Chrome, Firefox and Safari.
 Note that you may need to change the Safari User-Agent on newer OS X versions (Contact the UAF OnBase administrator if you need help with this).
 We recommend the web client if you are occasionally looking up documents in OnBase and don't need to do much importing or workflow.

-To access the Web client or get to the installer for Unity, go to https://onbase.alaska.edu If you are going to install Unity, please note that you must use Internet Explorer to do the install -- no other browser will work for this type of installation.
+To access the Web client or get to the installer for Unity, go to https://onbase.alaska.edu If you are going to install Unity (Windows only), please note that you must use either Internet Explorer or a current version of Edge to do the install -- no other browser will work for this type of installation.

 Access to functional areas in OnBase is granted upon the request of the appropriate security coordinator.
 Normally, the procedure is for the coordinator to go to the OIT Service Catalog and click on the OnBase Access Request button.
 This will bring up a page that lists all of the combinations of permission groups.
 There is a OnBase Security Group Help Page available.
 While we cannot take applications from users for their own access, supervisors are welcome to request access for their employees.
 Note that for some accesses, we will need to validate the request with a coordinator before granting the access.
 As of 25 January 2017, the UAF Security Coordinators are: